 For Tari, we propose a slightly different approach: A one-way peg with persistent 2nd-layer burn.

 Because the operating principle is quite similar to that of a gas turbine, we call this approach the turbine model.
 Fuel (Minotari) is fed into the turbine, which is burnt (also burnt :)) which produces a hot, motive gas (Tari) that drives the engine (the DAN).
 The exhaust gas is ejected from the rear of the turbine (a portion of the instruction fees are burnt).

 The monetary policy trilemma states that you cannot control all 3 of these things simultaneously:

 - monetary policy (i.e. minting and burning to control supply)

 - flow of capital (money leaving or entering the system)

 Let's briefly consider the trilemma from the point of view of the DAN.

 We are effectively forced to control monetary policy.
-Or put another way, we can't let people freely mint their own Thaums.
-Unfortunately, even though we have "chosen" to control supply, it's difficult for us to control the Thaums supply in practice.
+Or put another way, we can't let people freely mint their own Tari.
+Unfortunately, even though we have "chosen" to control supply, it's difficult for us to control the Tari supply in practice.
 In the physical world, the money supply is typically managed by a central bank, with the emphasis on "central".